Telling AARP’s story educated and energized its members, further strengthening this powerful organization.

 Developing an ongoing communications campaign ensures targeted audiences are educated about the many accomplishments of one of the nation’s leading independent nonprofit research institutes.

-Los Angeles Biomedical Research Institute (LA BioMed), one of the nation’s largest independent nonprofit research institutes, has relied us for several years to serve as its public information officer.
+Los Angeles Biomedical Research Institute (LA BioMed), one of the nation’s leading independent nonprofit research institutes, relied on us for almost 10 years to serve as its public information officer.

-In that job, we have created a constant drumbeat of news about the exciting research and developments at LA BioMed, generating content for its website, social media, One magazine for donors, internal newsletters and many other communications tools.
-Our job includes finding the stories to highlight and then drafting the releases, media pitches and other efforts to publicize them.
+We created a constant drumbeat of news about the exciting research and developments at LA BioMed, generating content for its website, social media, One magazine for donors, internal newsletters and many other communications tools.
+Our job included finding the stories to highlight and then drafting the releases, media pitches and other efforts to publicize them.

-We maintain all media lists and serve as the media’s first contact at the Institute.
-We regularly arrange TV and other media interviews with the researchers and have a very productive partnership with American Health Journal, one of PBS Socal’s top-rated programs, to feature LA BioMed’s researchers.
-We have secured story placements in a wide range of local, national and international media, including Dr. Oz, The Doctors Show, Discovery, the History Channel, NBC Nightly News, the Today Show, PBS Frontline, the Washington Post, New York Times and many more.
+We maintained all media lists and served as the media’s first contact at the Institute.
+We regularly arranged TV and other media interviews with the researchers and had a very productive partnership with American Health Journal, one of PBS’ top-rated programs, to feature LA BioMed’s researchers.
+We secured story placements in a wide range of local, national and international media, including Dr. Oz, The Doctors Show, Discovery, the History Channel, NBC Nightly News, the Today Show, PBS Frontline, the Washington Post, New York Times and many more.

-Our knowledge of what interests the media and our ability to translate complex research projects into understandable communications have vastly increased the Institute’s coverage in the media.
-In just one year, the coverage amounted to more than 1,030 articles, which is equal to more than $22 million in advertising.
-This coverage has left more than 1.7 billion impressions (a measurement of each time an individual would have viewed the article.)
+Our knowledge of what interests the media and our ability to translate complex research projects into understandable communications vastly increased LA BioMed’s coverage in the media.
+In just one year, the coverage added up to more than 1,030 articles, which is equal to more than $22 million in advertising.
+This coverage left more than 1.7 billion impressions (a measurement of each time an individual would have viewed the article.)